 2. They Should Put a TV In Here

 I know, it would have been a great idea.
-For a start, it is something you can do while your wife is concentrating on squeezing the baby out.
+It is something you can do for a start while your wife is concentrating on squeezing the baby out.

 Why not bring in the games console too?
 I jest, of course, don’t ever say that during childbirth.

-3. The Baby Will come Out when Its Ready
+3. The Baby Will Come Out When He/She Is Ready

-I never said this, but I saw my wives reaction to those who did.
+I never said this, but I saw my wife’s reaction to those who did.

 I have never seen a pregnant woman leap across a bed and strangle someone with the heart rate monitor, but I am sure I was pretty close.